Avisek20/kernelized_general_fuzzy_c_means/README.md

 ## Experiment on data with large number of clusters

-The folder 'large_num_clusters' contains the files to conduct the experiment (reported in the source paper) comparing the performance of Kernel k-Harmonic Means with Kernel Fuzzy c-Means, Kernel k-Means, and BIRCH.
+The folder **large_num_clusters** contains the files to conduct the experiment (reported in the source paper) comparing the performance of Kernel k-Harmonic Means with Kernel Fuzzy c-Means, Kernel k-Means, and BIRCH.